 Alice and I developed episode outlines for Decoded a year ago, and the show is very different from what we worked on.
 That's fine.
 That's show biz.
 I worked in TV for a long time, and never got a thin skin when what went on the air was not what was envisioned.
 I'd like to keep writing for TV, and I know I'm supposed to "dance with the one who brung me."
 But I was especially concerned by the superficial aspects of the Decoded episode tonight, which actually culminated in two of the show's regulars being arrested and charged with trespassing at the Grove compound.

-I was especially dismayed to see that History™ put Alex Jones on the air for this show.
+I was disgusted to see that History™ put Alex Jones on the air for this show.
 Jones is a prime example of a professional conspiracist, as a term, and a breed.
 His entire livelihood depends on there really being a plot for a New World Order.
 But it goes beyond just inflamed rhetoric.
 (Anybody else notice that in one 24 hour period this week eleven police officers have been shot in the United States?
 Somebody out there is declaring war on authority figures in this country.)
 On his radio show Jones regularly froths that the government is never to be trusted, that government agencies are made up of nothing but criminals engaging in “raiding and looting,” and that there is a vast, unidentified, controlling elite composed of the “most vicious, black, stinking, massive evil” that can be imagined.
 Jones is not just another Barnum barking peeks at the Gator Woman.
 Daily, he shrieks that the New World Order needs to be (to use his various suggestions) punched, kicked, pole-axed, torn apart, and have its collective neck broken like a Sunday pot chicken.
 His longstanding advice is to keep all of your guns loaded and ready for the final showdown when the black helicopters land on your lawn to haul you off to an underground government prison camp.
 He's a one-man 9/11 Truther industry, who has fomented the most insane theories of 9/11 as an inside job, while standing at Ground Zero screaming through bullhorns that it was all perpetrated by the New World Order.

 Anybody else recall him at the Democratic convention in Denver in 2008, surrounded by supporters screaming, "Kill Michelle Malkin"?
 This is the guy History™ put on their show tonight.